-Enter return or a left-mouse click in the initial jump/network graph to switch to the drag graph and top-right reminder below - he default is a single node status indicated by "node 8, single:" (for example).
-Left/right click to activate a node - meaning that just this active node would be dragged or amended, and rotalion and flips do not apply.
+Enter return or a left-mouse click in the initial jump/network graph to switch to the drag graph and top-right reminder below - the default is single node status indicated by "node 8, single:" (for example).
+Left/right click to activate a node - meaning that just this active node would be dragged oramended, and rotation/flip does not apply.
 The decode list is in section 20.10.

 '''

-"single" jump/network drag reminder with links, for example node 14, single: leftb-drag PScript-P elstc/snap-d gap-g not active?-rightb first, nodes-(/)/= links-{/} both-[/] block-B Label-L/+ net-# step-(1-9) nolimit-0 single-s in/out/either-i/o/e all-a exit-q:
+"single" jump/network drag reminder with links, for example node 14, single: leftb-drag PScript-P elstc/snap-d gap-g not active?-rightb first, nodes-(/)/= block-B Label-L/+ net-# step-(1-9) nolimit-0 single-s in/out/either-i/o/e all-a exit-q:

 '''